6abd/horus/README.md

 ### [»] **SDB**
 ```
-🔴 Create or search through your custom sentinel database built in SQL.
+🔴 Create or search through your custom horus database built in SQL.
 ```

 ### [»] **Loki**